 Harry Leslie worked hard raising money for a wide range of charities.
 There were a number of mentions in the press regarding his charitable work and I have highlighted some below.

 In 1903 he received thanks from Mr Tootal-Broadhurst, Chair of the Manchester & Salford Lifeboat Fund for 'the many and delightful entertainments that he arranged' for the thirteenth annual fundraising celebration.
 In 1912 when the Lord Mayor opened a fund to relieve the distress caused by the sinking of the Titanic, again Harry Leslie organized collections at the Pavilion.
-There were several occasions during the war when organised collections to help fund the war effort - a hospital bed was named after him at the Rusholme Military Hospital.

 In 1917 William Royle chaired a committee to open a Day Nursery in Rusholme.
 Many women were now working as a consequence of the war - there were war widows needing help looking after their children.
 Harry Leslie undertook to raise the £40 annually needed to rent a suitable house where children under five could be fed & cared for all day for 10d until their mothers could return from work.
 It seemed to be very successful , at the end of the first twelve months the Nursery committee reported that,